IronNet, Inc. (NYSE:IRNT) CEO Keith Brian Alexander Sells 90,000 Shares

-IronNet, Inc. (NYSE:IRNT) CEO Keith Brian Alexander sold 90,000 shares of the business’s stock in a transaction that occurred on Monday, November 8th.
-The stock was sold at an average price of $11.03, for a total value of $992,700.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+IronNet, Inc. (NYSE:IRNT) CEO Keith Brian Alexander sold 90,000 shares of the company’s stock in a transaction dated Monday, November 15th.
+The shares were sold at an average price of $10.34, for a total value of $930,600.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Keith Brian Alexander also recently made the following trade(s):